External Database Configuration

 1. Database Setup

-First, create a MariaDB/MySQL database and table to store the job statistics:
+First, create a MariaDB/MySQL database and tables to store the job statistics:

 CREATE DATABASE jobstats;